The AI arms race is on. Are regulators ready?

 At the moment, Microsoft has said that it is leading the AI race in its partnership with OpenAI, with Google and China’s Beijing Academy of Artificial Intelligence on its heels, according to Microsoft.

-Maréchal said that companies framing the AI race as a Chinese-versus-American problem is a “nonsense argument” that is used to “appeal to certain policymakers’ xenophobia.”
+Maréchal said that companies framing calls to slow down as a risk that might let China get ahead a “nonsense argument” that is used to “appeal to certain policymakers’ xenophobia.”

 “First of all, innovation is not inherently good because it’s innovation,” she said.
 “An innovative way to harm more people is not something that we want and China is using various AI tools for mass surveillance and social control, and that is not what we should be moving towards.”